isaaclo123/receipt-split/README.md

     * there is a controller for getting user information, such as friends, and balances "/user"
-    * there is a controller for creating (GET), updating (PUT), and deleting (DELETE (unused)) reciepts with a certain id
+    * there is a controller for creating (GET), updating (PUT), and deleting (DELETE (unused)) receipts with a certain id
-    * there is a controller for getting default reciept information (GET) and creating (PUT) reciepts, "/reciept/-1"
+    * there is a controller for getting default receipt information (GET) and creating (PUT) receipts, "/receipt/-1"
     * there is a controller for adding friends (POST empty) "/friends/:username"

 8. List of Views and their short description (No more than 50 words for each view)